 Nanny Taxes in Maine

 Household employees must be paid at least the highest of the federal, state, or applicable local minimum wage rates.
-Maine’s state minimum wage of $14.15/hour applies.
-However, Portland’s local minimum wage rate is $15/hour and may change annually based on a cost of living increase.
-Rockland’s minimum wage is also $15/hour.
-Each January 1, beginning in 2025, Rockland will adjust its rate based on the consumer price index.
+Maine’s state minimum wage of $14.65/hour applies.
+However, Portland’s local minimum wage rate is $15.50/hour and may change annually based on a cost of living increase.
+Rockland’s minimum wage is also $15.50/hour.
+Each January 1, Rockland will adjust its rate based on the consumer price index.

 Household employees in Maine are required to be paid at least time and a half for hours worked over 40 in a seven-day workweek.
 Overtime compensation is not required for live-in employees.

-In Maine, the new employer SUI (state unemployment insurance) rate is 2.32 percent on each employee’s first $12,000 of wages.
-Employers with previous employees may be subject to a different rate of up to 6.03 percent.
-These rates include a competitive-skills scholarship fund assessment (0.13 percent) and an unemployment program administrative fund assessment (0.15 percent).
+The new employer SUI (state unemployment insurance) rate in Maine is 2.41 percent on each employee’s first $12,000 of wages.
+This rate includes a competitive skills scholarship fund assessment (0.14 percent) and an unemployment program administrative fund assessment (0.16 percent).
 This is an employer-only tax.

 Workers’ Compensation Insurance